 After the Heysel Stadium disaster, in which 39 Juventus fans were killed in an accident at the 1985 European Cup Final in Brussels, Belgium, Liverpool fans have since been branded "murderers."

-The deaths of the Juve fans were not Liverpool fans' fault at all: They ran from threats, and ran into a wall that collapsed, at a stadium that was too unsafe to host any event, much less Europe's biggest sporting event, what's known known as the UEFA Champions League Final.
-(It has since been demolished and replaced with a new stadium.)
+The deaths of the Juve fans were not Liverpool fans' fault at all: They ran from threats, and ran into a wall that collapsed, at a stadium that was too unsafe to host any event, much less Europe's biggest sporting event, what's now known as the UEFA Champions League Final.
+(The old Heysel has since been demolished and replaced with a new stadium.)

 Four years later, on April 15, 1989, Liverpool were playing Nottingham Forest in the FA Cup Semifinal, on neutral ground at Hillsborough Stadium in Sheffield, home of Sheffield Wednesday.
 Arsenal in 1973, Tottenham in 1981, Leeds United in 1987, and Liverpool and Forest themselves in 1988 had all had near-disasters in the stands at that stadium, when stadium stewards and South Yorkshire Police did a poor job of getting them in, and people were nearly crushed and asphyxiated.

 The "Murderers!" chants got worse, and while other clubs have used it, it's Man United fans who use it the most.
 They also chant, "Ninety-six was not enough!"
 To the tune of "I Wish It Could Be Christmas Every Day," they still sing, "I Wish It Could Be Hillsborough Every Day!"

-This, above and beyond their unearned success, is what Manchester United, while also the most-loved sports team on the planet, is why they are the most hated sports team on the planet.
+This, above and beyond their unearned success, is why Manchester United, while also the most-loved sports team on the planet, are the most hated sports team on the planet.
 And there's a lot more people who hate them than love them.

 Man City fans, for reasons known only to them, have adapted "Winter Wonderland" to sing this about Bobby Charlton, United's greatest player: